hasauino/mrYellow/README.md

   * Python script ("main.py"): main.py is a python script which is run at boot, it is located in "~/mrYellow/scripts".

-* To stop the image sequence, connect a keyboard and press "Esc".
+* To stop the image sequence, connect a keyboard (to the USB hub) and press "Esc".
 To stop the python script, open a terminal (CTRL+ALT+t) and type the following command:
 ```
 sudo pkill python
 ```